wiselyG/Tac-tokenBridge-demo/README.md

 - TokenforTON.sol is a ERC20 token contract
 - MyProxy.sol is a Tac proxy contract

-u can deploy u own contract and update the contract address in `lib\contracts.ts`
+u can deploy u own contract and update the contract address in `lib/contracts.ts`

 Run this project use:
 ```bash